Design Rainfall Depth

 The SCF was derived by fitting a GEV distribution to a series of annual and seasonal maximum rainfall obtained from 523 daily raingauges and 172 subdaily recording raingauges located throughout the UK.

-Where SAAR is the catchment average value of the Standard period Average Annual Rainfall for the Meteorological Office 1961-1990 standard period.
+Where SAARSAAR is the catchment average value of the Standard period Average Annual Rainfall for the Meteorological Office 1961-1990 standard period.
 Please note the formulation is incorrect in the FEH Supplementary Report No1 (Kjeldsen, 2007).

 Summer is defined as May to October and Winter as November to April.